Assessing entitlement to the Long Term Income Support rate of Austudy for students or migrants studying English language courses 010-04040000

 9 |

-Customer is eligible + Read more...
-Usually the LTIS rate is automatically applied by the system, but in very limited circumstances, manual coding may be required.
-Service officers must not code LTIS on the RCO screen if it has been automatically applied by the system.
+Customer is eligible + Read more ...
+Usually the system automatically applies the LTIS rate, but in very limited circumstances, manual coding may be required.
+Do not code LTIS on the Rate Component Override (RCO) screen if it has been automatically applied by the system.
 When all updates are completed:

-If manual coding is needed, service officers must contact Local Peer Support (LPS).
+If manual coding is needed, contact Local Peer Support (LPS).
 Note: LPS do not need to contact another LPS for coding.
 LPS must:

 To code the LTIS rate on RCO: